keylabivdc/VIP/README.md

 # VIP developer notes

 Version 0.1.1 26/Apr/2016
-1, Fix errors of urls for downloading database.
+1, Fix errors of urls for downloading database. <br>
-2, Fix an error while calculating the average depth.
+2, Fix an error while calculating the average depth. <br>
-3, Add a script to parse the database.
+3, Add a script to parse the database. <br>